Here are the best wireless earbuds under 100 dollars that:

 Creative Outlier Gold – Great sound, rigid charging case, and comfort is something everybody wants and these in-ears deliver exactly that.
 With Creative Outlier Gold you also get a Super X-Fi app with some extra options, even for surround sound.
 (Check Outlier Gold price)

-Jlab Jbuds Go Air – Cheap wireless Bluetooth earbuds with 3 built-in sound profile options.
+Jlab Jbuds Go Air – A bit cheap wireless Bluetooth earbuds with 3 built-in sound profile options.
 (Check Go Air price)

 Mpow X3 – Best value truly wireless earbuds with ambient noise-canceling capabilities.
 (Check X3 price)

 Beats Flex Wireless – Most affordable Beats earbuds and a reliable pair with a W1 chip for Apple devices.
 They’re a great choice if you already use an iPhone.
 (Check Flex price)

 See more workout headphones.